 - Mental Health Needs (e.g. Depression, Anxiety, Bi-Polar Disorder)

 - Autistic Spectrum Disorders (e.g. Aspergers Syndrome)

 This is by no means is an exhaustive list.
-The Disability Team is there to support and advise you if you are facing (or potentially facing) disabling barriers so if you have an impairment or condition not listed here, please do get in touch.
+Learning Support Officers are there to support and advise you if you are facing (or potentially facing) disabling barriers so if you have an impairment or condition not listed here, please do get in touch.